September 19, 2021

 James repeats this idea a little later in his letter, when he says, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you” (James 4:7-8).

-When it comes to living out our lives as followers of Jesus, the wisdom we draw upon matters a great deal.
-It’s only when we submit ourselves completely to God and draw near to him, that heavenly wisdom can guide us.
+When it comes to living out our lives as followers of Jesus, the wisdom we choose to follow matters a great deal.
+Heavenly wisdom can only guide us when we submit ourselves completely to God and draw near to him.

 Sometimes, we don’t even realize we are settling for earthly wisdom.
 We can’t figure out why our lives are still in chaos, why we still struggle with fear and anxiety.
 We don’t see that the choices we’ve made – even though they might seem “wise” to us – are based on human standards of self-centeredness, instead of God’s standard of heavenly righteousness.

-And that reminds me of something I read this week.
+And that reminds me of something I read a while back.
 The author wrote that unresolved pain is often at the heart of what he called an “implosion of character,” because pain, by its nature, is selfish.

 Think about that for a moment.
 When you hurt, that’s all you can think about.
 If you bump your elbow, all thoughts of caring for others go out the window.
 When you are in pain, your attention is focused completely on yourself.